Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 It’s time to make sure there aren’t any hidden problems with your soon-to-be new home by scheduling an inspection.

-Ludecker says that cash buyers will often include an inspection contingency “for informational purposes only” in their offer.
+Ludecker says that cash buyers often include an inspection contingency “for informational purposes only” in their offer.
 “It indicates that if something is disclosed, you can walk away, but you won’t ask for repairs,” says Ludecker.

 In other words, when you include an inspection contingency for informational purposes only, you’re telling the seller that, no matter what the inspection reveals, you won’t ask them to make repairs — though you reserve the right to walk away should the inspection reveal a huge issue.
 Otherwise, you’re willing to purchase the home as-is.